WHY IS PLASTIC POLLUTION DANGEROUS?

 Remember you vote with every dollar that you spend.

-Scientific studies have suggested that two chemicals used in food packaging, Bisphenol A (BPA) and Bis(2-ethylhexyl) phthalate (DEHP), can disrupt the human endocrine system and cause birth defects, autism and hyperactivity.
+Scientific studies have suggested that two chemicals often used in food packaging, Bisphenol A (BPA) and Bis(2-ethylhexyl) phthalate (DEHP), can disrupt the human endocrine system and cause birth defects, autism and hyperactivity.

-Plastic containers, bags, and coatings help keep food fresh, but they can also leave behind neurotoxins such as BPA in the human body.
+Plastic containers, bags and plastic coatings help keep food fresh, but they can also leave behind neurotoxins such as BPA in the human body.
 PVC is used for everything from pipes and flooring to furniture and clothes, but it contains compounds called phthalates that have been implicated in male reproductive disorders.

 While the adverse effects of BPA have been studied, the contribution of total dietary food intake has not been fully investigated just yet, but it’s fair to assume, that current study will only prove what logic dictates, that plastic pollution is causing enumerable diseases among humans.

 For more information read this excellent article entitled Plastics, Human Health, and Environmental Impacts: The Road Ahead.